 In the 1950’s Englishman John Anstee successfully duplicated the pattern welded technique used by Anglo-Saxon and Viking weapon-smiths.
 During the course of his research he found that due to the crystalline nature of iron, he could produce wavy patterns on the finished blade even without layering wrought iron and steel, but by simply twisting the heated metal.
 Such blades however lacked the most important qualities of pattern welding, its superior strength and flexibility.
 He was also able to determine that old blades exhibiting a herringbone pattern and those with curving patterns were not structurally different; rust had removed the curving pattern in some, leaving only the herringbone figuring.

 For another essay on swords and how they were worn, see my The Anatomy of a Sword.
-Lee A Jones has a wonderfully illustrative essay called "The Serpent in the Sword" on his site which I highly recommend.
+For a detailed tutorial on how pattern welded blades are made today, see guest essayist Robert Shyan-Norwalt’s illustrated 2 part article.
+Lee A Jones has a wonderfully illustrative essay called “The Serpent in the Sword” on his site which I highly recommend.
 For sword names, see my Giving Voice.